 by Glen C. Strathy

-First let me say straightaway that the best book writing software ever devised, or that is ever likely to be devised, by human beings is the word processor.
+The best book writing software ever devised, or that is ever likely to be devised, by human beings is the word processor.

 And by that, I mean any word processor.
 As a book writer, you hardly ever need the latest, full-featured version of Microsoft Word.
 In fact, the only reason to ever buy the latest version of any word processor is to be able to send a manuscript to someone whose computer can't read files produced by anything else.
 Most of the time, you are as well off with OpenOffice (which costs nothing to download and use, by the way, and can save files in a variety of formats).
 But virtually any word processor will do.
 You don't need fancy desktop publishing tools.
 You don't need 200 fonts (Courier or Times New Roman is enough).
 Unless you're writing non-fiction, you will probably never need to make a table, or use endnotes.
 And you certainly won't need to write in two columns, insert a video clip, or even use “bold” text.